 - 6.1 Wipe off metal parts with a soft cloth using petroleum solvent, steam, or oil. - 6.2 Inspect metal parts for damage or burrs on all surfaces.
-Worn or corroded area of part shall be carefully examined visually or, if necessary, with magnifying glass.
-Cracks should be carefully detected.
-Wall thickness should be periodically measured for recording corrosion with the passage of time. - 6.3 Part replacement.
+Worn or corroded area of part shall be carefully examined visually or, if necessary, with

+6.3 Part replacement.
 For recommended spare parts list see Quadrant ball valve catalog.

 NOTE: Soft goods should never be re-used after the valve has been disassembled.
-Always replace soft goods after disassembly with new pieces.
-The soft goods include: seats, packing, body gasket, bearings, and thrust washer.
+Always replace soft goods after disassembly with new parts.
+The soft goods include seats, packing set, body seal, and thrust washer.